Bewitched (2005 film): Home media

 The film was released on VHS and DVD on October 25, 2005, by Sony Pictures Home Entertainment.
 It included deleted scenes, such as Jack and Isabel's wedding and an extended version of Isabel getting mad, several making-of featurettes, a trivia game, and an audio commentary by the director.

 In Australia, a Blu-ray version was released on February 7, 2018.

 New film

 In 2021, it was announced that Sony Development would produce a new film based on the original television series.
 Terry Matalas and Travis Fickett would write the script and John Davis and John Fox were set to produce through Davis Entertainment.
-No film was made.